smartystreets/smartystreets-dotnet-sdk/README.md

-# smartystreets-csharp-sdk
+# smartystreets-dotnet-sdk

-The official client libraries for accessing SmartyStreets APIs from C# (and other CLR-based languages).
+The official client libraries for accessing SmartyStreets APIs from C#, F#, Visual Basic, and other CLR-based languages.

 You may have noticed this page is curiously sparse.
 Don't panic, there are [examples](src/examples) and documentation (coming soon).